praveenprem/project-neptune/README.md

 # NexusAuth

 <img width="100" src="resources/Icon.png" alt="app icon">
-NexusAuth is a SSH authentication plugin written for Unix based systems which allows to source public keys from an external source, extending from rudimentary static file based authentication.
+NexusAuth is an SSH authentication plugin written for Unix based systems which allow to source public keys from an external source, extending from rudimentary static file-based authentication.

-This plugin will allow you to configure one of the following service as an authentication mechanism:
+This plugin will allow you to configure one of the following services as an authentication mechanism:
 - [GitHub](https://github.com/apps/sshauth)
 - AWS - _In development_
 - MySQL - _In development_

 >This is **not** a replacement for the `authrorized_keys` file.
 It highly encouraged to still populate, few permanent public keys for failsafe purposes.

 ## Table of Contents